pzmosquito/awslambda-psycopg2/README.md

 compile psycopg2 with the PostgreSQL `libpq.so` library statically linked libpq library instead of the default dynamic link.

+### This library is compiled with:

+- psycopg2 2.7.7
+- postgresql 10.7
+- Python 3.7

 ### How to use

-#### Python2.*
-Just copy the psycopg2 directory into your AWS Lambda zip package.

-#### Python 3.6
-Just copy the psycopg2-3.6 directory into your AWS Lambda project and rename it to psycopg2 before creating your AWS Lambda zip package.
+Copy the `psycopg2` directory into your AWS Lambda zip package.

 ### Instructions on compiling this package from scratch

 Here was the process that was used to build this package.
-You will need to perform these steps if you want to build a newer version of the psycopg2 library.
+You will need to perform these steps if you want to build a different version of the psycopg2 library.

 1. Download the
-  [PostgreSQL source code](https://ftp.postgresql.org/pub/source/v9.4.3/postgresql-9.4.3.tar.gz) and extract into a directory.
+  [PostgreSQL source code](https://ftp.postgresql.org/pub/source) (.tar.gz) and extract into a directory.
 2. Download the
-  [psycopg2 source code](http://initd.org/psycopg/tarballs/PSYCOPG-2-6/psycopg2-2.6.1.tar.gz) and extract into a directory.
+  [psycopg2 source code](http://initd.org/psycopg/tarballs) (.tar.gz) and extract into a directory.
 3. Go into the PostgreSQL source directory and execute the following commands:
   - `./configure --prefix {path_to_postgresql_source} --without-readline --without-zlib`
   - `make`